streamroot/dna-integration-samples/README.md

 ## Integration documentation

-Dedicated [documentation](https://support.streamroot.io/hc/en-us) are available to learn how to add Streamroot DNA™ into your website and how to properly configure it.
+A dedicated [documentation website](https://support.streamroot.io/hc/en-us) is available to learn how to add Streamroot DNA™ into your website and how to properly configure it.

 ## Streamroot Dashboard